Arthur Melo: Barcelona

 On 11 March 2018, Barcelona reached an agreement with Grêmio for the transfer of Arthur.
 The Catalans agreed to pay an initial fee of €31 million plus €9 million in added variables.
 Arthur signed a six-year contract and was officially announced as a Barça player on 9 July 2018.
 On 28 July, Arthur scored a goal on his debut against Tottenham Hotspur in a pre-season friendly match.

-Arthur Melo made his competitive debut at the 2018 Supercopa de España on 12 August, in which Barcelona won 2–1 over Sevilla.
+Arthur made his competitive debut at the 2018 Supercopa de España on 12 August, in which Barcelona won 2–1 over Sevilla.
 Arthur made his league debut during the first league match of the season, also registering his first assist for the club in a 3–0 win against Alavés.
 On 31 August, Arthur scored his first goal for Barcelona in 2–2 away draw against Osasuna.

 Juventus

 On 29 June 2020, Barcelona announced that they had reached an agreement with Juventus for the transfer of Arthur on a five-year contract for €72 million, plus €10 million in variables; the deal was also coordinated with a swap of Miralem Pjanić.
 He made his club and Serie A debut on 27 September, coming on as substitute in a 2–2 away draw against Roma.